-The camps are organized and run by Aaron and Judy Mirkin from Stroud, Glos.
-Aaron is a priest at The Christian Community in Stroud and Judy is a Waldorf Kindergarten teacher.
-Together they have led many children’s and youth camps in South Africa and England since 2001.
-Over the past three years we have also had the joy of other new camp leaders – Jessica Mirkin (2013), Johnny Back (2014) and Dominic Corbett (2015).
-Johnny and Dom were part of the original pioneering helper team back in 2010 when they were still in Class 10!!
+The camps are organized and run by Aaron Mirkin from Stroud, Glos.
+Together with a leadership team of helpers past and present.
+Aaron is a priest at The Christian Community in Stroud.
+He has led many children’s and youth camps in South Africa and England since 2001.
+Over the past two years we have built up a Leadership team of experienced helpers who play a major role in planning and running the camps.
+Dominic Corbett, Iona Charter, Hagar Geula, Johnny Back, Phileighda Finch, Cordelia Eggbeer-Linde, Catharine Linde, Sarah Gerrard are all part of this Leadership team.
+Hagar, Johnny and Dom were part of the original pioneering helper team back in 2010 when they were still in 16yrs old!!
+Catharine and Cordelia were also an essential part of the original team of 2010 and have remained involved since then.

 Of course such work is impossible without the support and enthusiasm of a team of willing helpers, many of whom are High School and university students who have themselves been children on such camps.
 The Kitchen and nursing tasks are usually taken on by experienced parents and camp friends.